ChristopheDucamp/hugoDocs-fr/content/hebergement-et-deploiement/deployment-with-wercker.md

 ### Use the Hugo-build Step

 A summary of very basic usage is available at the top of the details for the Hugo-Build step.
-Below the basic usage is the contents of the `README.md` file associated with the step's repository. `README.md`'s on Wercker usually contain more details about the advanced options and examples of usage.
+Below the basic usage is the contents of the `README.md` file associated with the step's repository. `README.md`'s on Wercker usually contain more details a-propos the advanced options and exemples of usage.

 We're not going to use any of the advanced features of Hugo-Build in this guide.
 Let's return to our project and add the first section of details we need to our `wercker.yml`.